RetailMeNotSandbox/roux/doc/spec/ingredient-spec.md

 template named `preview.hbs`.
 If present, this entry point must be used as the outermost template when rendering a preview of the ingredient.

+### Preview styles
+An ingredient may define a preview style entry point with a SCSS template named `preview.scss`.
+If present, this entry point must be used as the main CSS file to render a preview of the ingredient.
+A developer must import the ingredient's Sass entry point into the `preview.scss` using the full Roux ingredient path if both templates need to be rendered for the preview.

-### Sass
+### Assets
-An ingredient's Sass entry point must be named `index.scss`.
-The entry point may import other files in the ingredient using relative module paths.
-If the entry point imports the Sass entry point of another ingredient, it must use a full Roux ingredient path.
+An ingredient may export static assets (e.g. images) from a folder named `assets/static`.

 ## Composition
 While ingredients may not define sub-ingredients, they may reuse other